CLNEulalia/Express-Intro/readme.md

 app.set("view engine", "hbs")
 ```

-Let's go ahead and create a directory that will contain our templates in the root directory of the Express 99 Bottles application.
+Let's go ahead and create a directory that will contain our templates in the root directory of the Hello World application.
 In the terminal:

 ```bash
 $ mkdir views